50-State Insurance Licensing Compliance Guide

-Firms and individuals involved in the insurance industry must generally be licensed to provide the services they offer.
-Licensing is typically regulated at the state level, although some lines of authority are subject to federal regulation.
-Insurance licensing requirements vary by state and by type of insurance service being offered.
+Firms and individuals in the insurance industry need licenses to provide services.
+Licensing is regulated at the state level and some lines of authority are subject to federal regulation.
+Insurance licensing requirements vary by state and by type of insurance services offered.

 From large insurance carriers to small independent adjusters, most insurance service providers need to be licensed before conducting business.
-There are three main categories that insurance licenses fall into:
+Insurance licenses fall into two main categories:

-- Individual - Persons providing insurance related services.
+- Individual Licenses - for persons providing insurance related services.

-- Agency, Brokerage, or Other Business - Firms that provide insurance services but do not hold the risk associated with the policies they work on.
+- Firm Licenses - for agencies, brokerages, and other businesses that offer service but do not hold the risk associated with the policies they work on.

-In addition to insurance agencies and adjusting companies, some non-traditional insurance outlets may also be required to hold licenses.
-For example, car rental companies, storage facilities, portable electronics, or travel agencies that offer insurance packages are licensed as limited lines in some states.
-Call center employees that take phone calls on behalf of insurance service businesses may also be required to hold individual licenses depending on the nature of their calls.
+Some non-traditional insurance outlets may also need to hold licenses.
+Car rental companies, storage facilities, portable electronics, or travel agencies that offer insurance packages are licensed as limited lines in some states.
+Call center employees that take phone calls on behalf of insurance service businesses may also need to hold individual licenses depending on the nature of their calls.

-Firms and individuals that provide services in multiple states are required to hold a license in each state where they provide service.
-Many states have reciprocal agreements that help streamline the application process, and in some cases license holders may not need to take additional examinations in the states they expand to.
+Firms and individuals that provide services in multiple states must hold a license in each state where they provide service.
+Licenses typically need to be renewed annually or biennially.
+Many states have reciprocal agreements that help streamline the application process, and in some cases, license holders may not need to take additional examinations in the states to which they expand.

-Individuals that sell, solicit, or negotiate insurance are required to hold an individual agent or broker license for the lines of authority they deal in.
+Individuals that sell, solicit, or negotiate insurance are required to hold an individual agent or broker license for the lines of authority in which they deal.
 Persons acting as an insurance adjuster, serving as a managing general agent, or negotiating and settling claims are also usually required to have a license.

 Before applying for a license, applicants must often complete educational courses and pass an exam.
 After passing all required exams, applicants should submit the relevant application.
-In efforts to promote efficiency, many states now use third parties to guide and administer license exams and applications.
+Many states now use third parties to guide and administer license exams and applications to promote efficiency.